PWShields/todoapi/README.md

 https://powerful-basin-57715.herokuapp.com/

-NB This is a Free Heroku dyno which means it goes to sleep during periods of activity so you may need to wake it up with an initial request sometimes
+NB This is a Free Heroku dyno which means it goes to sleep during periods of inactivity so you may need to wake it up with an initial request sometimes

 ## Usage